sss-eda/documentation/web/docs/Instrumentation/SuperDARN HF Radar/README.md

 The radar's various software components are discussed in depth in [Software](4_software.md).
 The radar has several components that requires their own specialized software:
 - RST - Radar control software installed on the radar server
 - VHDL code installed on the T3 FPGA Board
-- C Code installed on the Front Panel processor
+- C Code installed on the Front Panel processorh
 - VHDL code installed on the HPSW FPGA

 The RST software is mostly written in C and was developed to produce a standard data product for all SuperDARN radars.
 All of the source code is available, but rarely gets updated or changed.
 See \subsecref{sw_rst} for more information.